Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Introduction

-The Raman active phonons of \cabb{} as it passes through both phase transitions have been thoroughly studied experimentally.\cite{cohendiverging} Splitting of some and a number of additional Raman modes were observed suggesting a symmetry lowering of the crystal structure below 40~K,possibly to a monoclinic crystal structure.
+The double perovskites have been predicted to have ultra low thermal conductivity attributed to strong anharmonicity in their vibrational properties.
+For \cabb{} this strong anharmonicity has been suggested to be the cause of the cubic to tetragonal phase transition due to the occurrence of a soft phonon branch.~\cite{ThermalCond_DFT1,ThermalCond_DFT2} The Raman active phonons of \cabb{} as it passes through both phase transitions have been thoroughly studied experimentally.\cite{cohendiverging} Splitting of some and a number of additional Raman modes were observed suggesting a symmetry lowering of the crystal structure below 40~K, possibly to a monoclinic crystal structure.
 The infrared phonon spectrum has been predicted via theoretical DFT calculations~\cite{DFT_CASC}.

-In addition to trying to mimic the ideal optoelectronic properties of organic halide perovskites, the double perovskites have also been predicted to have ultra low thermal conductivity attributed to strong anharmonicity in their vibrational properties.
-For \cabb{} this strong anharmonicity has been suggested to be the cause of the cubic to tetragonal phase transition due to the collapse of a soft phonon branch.~\cite{ThermalCond_DFT1,ThermalCond_DFT2}